 $ sudo apt-fast install package_name

-To remove a package using apt-fast, use the following command :
+For removing a package with apt-fast, the following command is used:

 $ sudo apt-fast remove package_name